manassaloi/manassaloi.github.io/_posts/2020-12-30-online-cleanse.markdown

 I minimized my digital footprint over the year.
 I think the trigger was reading a few books on digital minimalism which led me to ask the following questions:
   - Am I living in the past?
-  - Am I getting joy out of being on this product?
+  - Am I getting joy by being on this product?
   - If I delete my account, will I ever regret it in the future?
   - Is it helping me live an internal driven life where I measure my success by my own accomplishment vs others?
   - Am I addicted to it?
-What if my account gets blocked one day?
-Will I lose my quality of life then?
+If my account gets blocked one day, will I lose my quality of life?
   - Is this product giving me durable happiness or just dopamine hits?

 Let us go through all the popular social media products and see where I stand now.